 The recipe lists potatoes as the first ingredient, but it only states a suggested number of medium or large potatoes, which can be problematic since perceptions of size can vary greatly.
 Tanna suggested a weight of 8 ounces to 16 ounces for the full recipe depending on the experience of the baker.
 I used 8 ounces in the half recipe and 16 ounces in the full recipe, and I used a kitchen scale to determine the weight.
 If you do not have access to a scale, you can make a reasonable guess by comparing the weight of a known object, such as an 8-ounce can of vegetables or fruit, to the weight of a potato.
 Just hold both objects, one in each hand, and determine how close they are.

 We particularly liked the bread as a focaccia and I will definitely make it again and again.
 The crumb is soft and has a wonderful mouth feel.
 Our favorite topping is Sun-Dried Tomato Tapenade.
 Half a recipe seems to be optimal for us, plus it was much easier to work with than the full recipe, so I've posted a half recipe below along with tips for things I learned from other DBs and in my own trials.
 The half recipe will make 2 (8 or 9-inch) round focaccias, 2 (8x4x2) rectangular loaves, or 12 rolls plus one focaccia or rectangular loaf.
-The full original recipe comes from Home Baking: The Artful Mix of Flour & Tradition Around the World by Jeffrey Alford and Naomi Duguid, and you can also find the recipe at Tanna’s blog.
+The full original recipe comes from Home Baking: The Artful Mix of Flour & Tradition Around the World by Jeffrey Alford and Naomi Duguid.

 The Daring Bakers group has experienced amazing growth in the last few months, and we now have close to 400 members from all around the world!
 This means that there is a virtual feast for the eyes of beautiful loaves of potato bread that you can access from The Daring Bakers Blogroll.